itzweaced/project_bravo/docs/manual/docs_Chapter_4.00_Compile/doc_Chapter_4.01_Reading_Project_Bravos_Makefile.md

+# Title
-# What is a Makefile?
+What is a Makefile?

+# Description
 - Acts like a Batch script
 - Acts like a linker in Codeblocks or Visual Studio: linking files and libraries to compiler
 - Can tell the compiler where to output the executable .exe